-- 1) Ensure you have Docker Engine and Docker Compose installed on your machine.
-For more installation information please refer to Docker's official documentation. - 2) Download and unzip the latest release here.
+- 1. Ensure you have Vagrant and VirtualBox installed on your machine.
+For instructions on setting those up please refer to the official documentation. - 2.
+Download and unzip the latest release here.

-Let's assume our project is now in ~/scrapy-cluster
+Lets assume our project is now in ~/scrapy-cluster